jmbrule/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * insert_rule:
     * The value MUST be immutable - i.e. the identifier assigned to an access rule at creation must not change over the lifetime of that rule.
-    * The value MUST be unique within the scope of a command sent to an openc2 consumer - i.e. a rule_number maps to exactly one deny <target> or allow <target>
+    * The value MUST be unique within the scope of a command sent to an openc2 consumer - i.e. a rule_number maps to exactly one deny <target> or allow <target>.
 * directionality:
     * Entities that do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code.
     * If absent, then the command MUST apply to both.
-* drop_process:  If absent or not explicitly set, then the actuator MUST NOT send any notification to the source of the packet
+* drop_process:  If absent or not explicitly set, then the actuator MUST NOT send any notification to the source of the packet.
 * running:  If absent or not explicitly set, then the value is FALSE and any changes are persistent.

 ### 2.1.4 Actuator Specifiers